elf4j/elf4j-provider/README.md

 - Writer

-  Supports multiple console writers, each with individual configurations on output level, stream type (stdout vs. stderr), and format pattern.
+  Supports multiple console writers.
+Each writer can have individual configurations on output level and format pattern, although, with the comprehensive configuration support on a single writer's pattern and various loggers' levels, more than one console writer is rarely necessary.

 - Output Format Pattern
     - timestamp: Format configurable per Java DateTimeFormatter syntax, default to ISO local datetime